afqueiruga/afqstensorflowexamples/Readme.md

 ## Impetus

-The example datafile 'fractureplane.db' included in this repository are the results of a finite element simulationof steady state Stokes flow coded up in [FEniCS](fenicsproject.org) to sample the flow of a fluid around proppants.
-The database was written with my library [SimDataDB](https://bitbucket.org/afqueiruga/simdatadb/) that some of the notebooks require to load.
-(It's just sqlite3 with one table with fields Dp, h, n, and v.)
+The example datafile 'fractureplane.db' included in this repository are the results of a finite element simulation of steady state Stokes flow coded up in [FEniCS](fenicsproject.org) to sample the flow of a fluid around proppants.
 Each sample is a different random distribution of particles with different densities and fracture heights.
+The FEniCS code that automatically meshes and solves these this problem is in [churn_parallel_flow.py](churn_parallel_flow.py).
 One of these samples looks like this:

 ![Flow in a fracture around proppants](images/flowfield.png)

+The database was written with my library [SimDataDB](https://bitbucket.org/afqueiruga/simdatadb/) that some of the notebooks require to load.
+(It's just sqlite3 with one table with fields Dp, h, n, and v.)
+The simulation also requires [afqsfenicsutils](https://bitbucket.org/afqueiruga/afqsfenicsutils/) to run, but pre-generated data is included in the aforementioned database.

 With this super simple prototype, we're just looking for a function that looks like this:
 $$\bar{v} = f(\Delta p,h,n)$$